 FOR over 51 years, painters and potters, sculptors and artists of all types have created, learned and laughed together at the Diamond Valley Arts Society.

-The society offers art classes and workshops, annual art shows and camaraderie to its 100 or so members.
+The society offers art classes and workshops, annual art shows and camaraderie to its members.

 Oil painting tutor and archivist Kerry Maher said the society was formed in 1970 by local artists, including Ron Reynolds, Digby Watson, Murray Pulford, and Roland and Maria Schultz.

 “It has always provided companionship between artists and like-minded people,” Maher said.